Kuree/Sims4Tools/README.md

-s4pe/s4pi is an editing interface for the .package format used with [The Sims 4].
+s4pe, based on the s4pi interface library, is an editing tool for the .package format used with [The Sims 4].
 This is an open source project based on [s3pi and s3pe].

 Current Version
 ----

-0.4.1 is the most recent version.
+[0.4.1] is the most recent version.
 The [main repository] is not being maintained at this point in time.

 Contributors